Is Farsi the same as Persian? Time to find out the whole story.

 1. Get used to the sound of the Polish language

 First things first.
-Before starting to learn Polish, you have to let your brain get used to the sound of the Polish language.
+Before starting to study Polish, you have to let your brain get used to the sound of the Polish language.
 Listen to podcasts in Polish, watch videos in Polish or listen to Polish music – whatever you want.

 While it may seem against reason to listen to audios in Polish before actually knowing basic Polish, it will help your brain ease into the language.
 Did it ever happen to you to travel to a foreign country, hear its foreign language for days on end, then come back home and hear the same language although people were speaking your mother language?
 That was your brain that had gotten used to certain sounds and now tried to identify them again.